-So again, I acknowledge that Mr J and Miss S were likely interested in holidays.
+Again, I acknowledge based on the evidence provided that Mr J and Miss S were likely interested in holidays.
 And that is not surprising given the nature of the product at the centre of this complaint.

-But as Mr J and Miss S say (plausibly in my view) that Fractional Club membership was marketed and sold to them at the Time of Sale as something that offered them more than just holiday rights, on the balance of probabilities, I think their purchases were motivated by their share in the Allocated Property and the possibility of an increased profit as that share was one of the defining features of membership that marked it apart from the more 'standard' type of timeshare available to them.
-And, that marked it apart from their current membership as their share or 'ownership' was to be increased, as Mr J and Miss S have highlighted in their testimony where they've said they were led to believe that this membership purchase was a way of both taking holidays and increasing the return they'd receive.
+But as Mr J and Miss S say (plausibly in my view) that Fractional Club membership was marketed and sold to them at the Time of Sale as something that offered them more than just holiday rights, on the balance of probabilities, I think their purchase was motivated by their share in the Allocated Property and the possibility of an increased profit, as that increased share was one of the defining features of the new membership that marked it apart from the more 'standard' type of timeshare available to them.
+And, that marked it apart from their current membership as their share or 'ownership' was to be increased, as Mr J and Miss S have highlighted in their testimony where they've said they were led to believe this purchase of membership was a way of 'getting some use out of' it and increasing the return they would receive.
 And with that being the case, I think the Supplier's breach of Regulation 14(3) was material to the decision they ultimately made.

 Mr J has not said or suggested, for example, that they would have pressed ahead with the purchase in question had the Supplier not led them to believe that Fractional Club membership was an appealing investment opportunity.
-And as he faced the prospect of borrowing and repaying a substantial sum of money while subjecting himself (and Miss S) to long-term financial commitments, had they not been encouraged by the prospect of a financial gain from membership of the Fractional Club, I have not seen enough to persuade me that they would have pressed ahead with their purchase regardless.
+The evidence doesn't suggest they were unhappy with their existing membership, so I'm unsure for what other reason they would upgrade.
+And as Mr J faced the prospect of borrowing and repaying a substantial sum of money while subjecting himself (and Miss S) to long-term financial commitments, had they not been encouraged by the prospect of a financial gain from membership of the Fractional Club, I have not seen enough to persuade me that they would have pressed ahead with their purchase regardless.